 In 2012, D3 became an affiliated program of the Michigan Nonprofit Association (MNA).
 MNA strengthened our operations and guided D3 through a leadership transition after the departure of our founding director.
-Together, MNA and D3 executed one of the most ambitious data collection projects in Detroit’s history.
+Together, MNA and D3 executed one of the most ambitious data collection projects in Detroit’s history, Motor City Mapping.

-Following a successful first year under our new structure, we began actively building our team’s capacity and governance structures with the goal of converting D3 into a worker-owned organization.
-This structure will allow us to better live out D3’s values in our day-to-day work.
-We’re partnering with the Center for Community-Based Enterprise (C2BE) to help with this process, and anticipate completing this conversion in early 2021.
+Following a successful first year under our new structure, we began to actively build our team’s capacity and governance structures with the goal of converting D3 into a worker-owned organization.
+This structure allows us to better live out D3’s values in our day-to-day work.
+We partnered with the Center for Community-Based Enterprise (C2BE) to help with the early stages of this process, and have worked with other legal and accounting professionals.